-Thank you for your interest in joining our lab!
+Thank you for your interest in joining our research group!

 We are taking on new PhD students each year.